Wind-WindKids/winding/samples/sophieandwind/winter.md

 and there are no restrictions for kids to fly it, rules are this way.
 It is called Part 103.”

+“No license.
+Daytime only.
+Away from crowds.
+And no passengers,” Wind added, like he’d said it a hundred times.

 @image:
 The courtyard of a school.
 Children playing.
 A few trees, a low building with large windows, and bright blue sky overhead.
 Sophie and Wind crouched together, Wind animatedly explaining something, his hands gesturing.
 Sophie listens intently, her eyes wide with curiosity.